TheSPSDAO/SPS-Validator/README.md

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
 - [docker](https://docs.docker.com/desktop/setup/install/mac-install/) installed if you are on mac.

 Run the following in a bash shell in your home directory once the above are installed.
 It will run through an interactive setup where you can define your validator account / key and then start the validator.

-### Non-Root User

 If you already have docker installed, make sure your user has access to the docker group (`sudo usermod -aG docker "$(whoami)"`).
 Otherwise you'll have to run this command as root.

 ```
 bash -c "$(curl -s https://raw.githubusercontent.com/TheSPSDAO/SPS-Validator/refs/tags/vlatest/install.sh)"
 ```